 (f) Trustee assignment.
-If a debtor files a chapter 13 bankruptcy case within two (2) years of a prior dismissed chapter 13 case, the United-State's-Ttrustee's Office will request that the new case be assigned to the trustee that administered the prior case, with the exception of a change in venue.
+If a debtor files a chapter 13 bankruptcy case within two (2) years of a prior dismissed chapter 13 case, the U.S. Ttrustee's Office will request that the new case be assigned to the trustee that administered the prior case, with the exception of a change in venue.